 Fort Lauderdale Broken and Fractured Bones Lawyer Near Me (800) 747-3733

 Broken and Fractured Bones

-When a hip replacement system is implanted, the metal component known as the stem is placed in the femur.
+When a broken and fractured bone system is implanted, the metal component known as the stem is placed in the femur.
 A ball is attached to the top of the femur, and a cup is attached to the pelvis.
 These implants are made of a combination of metal, ceramic, and plastic components, but most devices are made of metal-on-metal designs.

-When a hip replacement fails, it can loosen or dislocate and cause a fracture.
-A broken bone that occurs around a hip replacement is called a periprosthetic fracture.
+When a broken and fractured bone fails, it can loosen or dislocate and cause a fracture.
+A broken bone that occurs around a broken and fractured bone is called a periprosthetic fracture.
 A majority of periprosthetic fractures occur around the stem.
 Some fractures may also occur at the hip socket.

 Symptoms of a periprosthetic fracture include: